The ultimate budget travel guide for Transylvania, Romania – A gorgeous area of Eastern Europe!

 I recommend flying RyanAir.
-Sure, you’ll have to pay a lot for extra bags, food, and drinks, but if you’re a budget traveler with just a backpack, you’ll find insanely cheap flights.
+Sure, you’ll have to pay a lot for extra bags, food, drinks, and printing your boarding pass at the airport.
+But if you’re a budget traveler with just a backpack, you’ll find insanely cheap flights.

-My RyanAir flight from London to Timisoara cost me 6 USD.
-I AM NOT LYING.
+I’m about to blow your mind: My RyanAir flight from London to Timisoara cost me 6 USD.
+This is the cheapest flight I have ever bought in my life!
 I flew over 1,000 miles for less money than a glass of wine in a bar.
-(Check out How To Find The Cheapest Flights Abroad for more details on finding cheap flights!)

 Granted, I visited Romania in February, which is the dead of winter so flight prices were very cheap.